- 01Self-storage is a $49.6 billion industry with 92% average occupancy — demand isn't going anywhere

 A typical single-family rental runs a 50-60% operating expense ratio.
 Property management at 8-10%.
 Maintenance.
 Turns.
 Landscaping.
 HVAC repairs.
 That 2 AM water heater.
 It stacks up fast.

 Self-storage?
 Operating expenses run 30-40% of gross revenue.
 No kitchens to renovate.
 No HVAC in standard units.
 No carpet to replace between tenants.
-Your main costs are property taxes, insurance, a part-time manager, and a security system.
-That's the whole list.
+Your main costs: property taxes, insurance, a part-time manager, and a security system.

-And tenant turnover?
-In residential, a move-out costs you $3,000-$5,000 between vacancy, cleaning, and repairs.
-In storage, a move-out costs you nothing.
+Tenant turnover?
+In residential, a move-out costs $3,000-$5,000 between vacancy, cleaning, and repairs.
+In storage, a move-out costs nothing.
 Sweep the unit.
-Maybe cut a new lock.
+Cut a new lock.
 List it online by lunch.

 The Climate-Controlled Premium

-Standard 10×10 units in a mid-tier market like Knoxville rent for $80-$120 per month.
-Climate-controlled 10×10s in the same market? $120-$180.
-That's a 25-50% premium for adding insulation and an HVAC system.
-And tenants storing wine collections, electronics, medical records, antique furniture — they don't bail after three months.
+Standard 10x10 units in a mid-tier market like Knoxville rent for $80-$120/month.
+Climate-controlled 10x10s in the same market? $120-$180.
+That's a 25-50% premium for adding insulation and HVAC.
+Tenants storing wine collections, electronics, medical records, antique furniture — they don't bail after three months.
 Average stay for climate-controlled tenants runs 14-18 months versus 8-12 for standard units.

 Longer stays mean lower vacancy rates.
 Less turnover.
 More predictable revenue.
-If you're building or converting, dedicating 30-40% of your square footage to climate-controlled units locks in steadier income than you'd get from an all-standard facility.
+Dedicating 30-40% of your square footage to climate-controlled units locks in steadier income than an all-standard facility.

 The Mom-and-Pop Value-Add Play

-About 75% of self-storage facilities in the U.S. are owned by individual operators.
-Mom-and-pop owners running a single facility with paper ledgers, no website, and a hand-painted sign on Route 9.
+About 75% of U.S. self-storage facilities are owned by individual operators.
+Mom-and-pop owners running a single facility with paper ledgers, no website, and a hand-painted sign.
 They're undercharging by 20-30% because they haven't raised rates since 2019.
-No online presence.
-No automated gate.
-No kiosk for after-hours rentals.

 Technology, Financing, and Tax Strategy